-- A prompt start to serious discussions in good faith on effective steps towards nuclear disarmament with the goal of a comprehensive and internationally monitored "nuclear Global Zero", and a successful conclusion to these negotiations. - Cessation of all forms of "nuclear sharing" by Germany and other NATO non-nuclear-weapon states (Netherlands, Belgium, Italy, and Turkey). - Germany free of nuclear weapons. - Reduction in risks of proliferation from the exports and transfers of nuclear technology and expertise. - Adherence to a phase-out of nuclear power. - Participation of Germany in UN negotiations on a Nuclear Weapon Ban Treaty. - No status of 'nuclear-weapon power' for the EU.
-Instead, EU to adhere to the NPT, plus EU support for the new UN initiative for a nuclear weapon ban. - Renunciation of the NATO "War Reservation". - Withdrawal of nuclear weapons from all NATO countries (that are not nuclear-weapon states). - Changes to the NATO nuclear strategy. - Ratification of the Comprehensive Nuclear-Test-Ban Treaty. - No nuclear cooperation with non-NPT-states. - NATO support for the UN initiative for a nuclear weapon treaty. - Strengthening of the NPT regime and IAEA monitoring as per the IAEA verification regime of the Additional Protocol. - Drastic reduction of existing nuclear weapons arsenals of the nuclearweapon states and cessation of modernisation programmes for warheads and delivery systems, even before the conclusion of a treaty on the "Global Zero" option.
+- A prompt start to serious discussions in good faith on effective steps towards nuclear disarmament with the goal of a comprehensive and internationally monitored "nuclear Global Zero", and a successful conclusion to these negotiations. - Cessation of all forms of "nuclear sharing" by Germany and other NATO non-nuclear-weapon states (Netherlands, Belgium, Italy, and Turkey). - Germany free of nuclear weapons. - Reduction in risks of proliferation from the exports and transfers of nuclear technology and expertise. - Adherence to a phase-out of nuclear power. - Affiliation of Germany to the Treaty on prohibition of Nuclear Weapons. - No status of 'nuclear-weapon power' for the EU.
+Instead, EU to adhere to the NPT, plus EU support for the nuclear weapon ban treaty. - Renunciation of the NATO "War Reservation". - Withdrawal of nuclear weapons from all NATO countries (that are not nuclear-weapon states). - Changes to the NATO nuclear strategy. - Ratification of the Comprehensive Nuclear-Test-Ban Treaty. - No nuclear cooperation with non-NPT-states. - NATO support for the Treaty on Prohibition of Nuclear Weapons and no obstruction. - Strengthening of the NPT regime and IAEA monitoring as per the IAEA verification regime of the Additional Protocol. - Drastic reduction of existing nuclear weapons arsenals of the nuclearweapon states and cessation of modernisation programmes for warheads and delivery systems, even before the conclusion of a treaty on the "Global Zero" option.